roblanc/PassLeaf/README.md

 # PassLeaf

 PassLeaf is a minimalistic password generator that helps you create strong, random passwords through a clean and intuitive interface.
-The generator includes a **Copy** button so you can quickly copy the generated password to your clipboard.
+The page now sports a modern look with a gradient background and the Poppins font.
+A **Copy** button lets you quickly place the generated password on your clipboard.

 ## Getting Started